List of Firefly (TV series) characters: Inara Serra

 Inara Serra is played by Morena Baccarin.
 Born in the late 25th century on Sihnon, Inara is a Companion, a high-society courtesan licensed by the Union of Allied Planets (the "Alliance").
 In Alliance society, Companions are part of the social elite, often accompanying the wealthy and powerful.
-There is considerable ritual and ceremony surrounding their services, which appear to extend beyond sex to nurturing psychological, spiritual, physical, and emotional well being.
+Considerable ritual and ceremony surround their services, which appear to extend beyond sex to nurturing psychological, spiritual, physical, and emotional well-being.
 Companions do not view themselves as prostitutes and are insulted by the suggestion.
 Actress Rebecca Gayheart was initially hired to play the part of Inara, but was released after only one day of filming.
 Joss Whedon said that there was a lack of chemistry between her and the rest of the cast.
 Morena Baccarin filmed her first scene the very day she was accepted for the role.

 As of the end of the original Firefly series, most of what is known about Companions is derived from Inara herself and incidental discussions with and about other Companions and Companion-trained individuals.
 These sources suggest that the extensive Companion training begins either in childhood or young adulthood and includes social and physical grace, self-defense, at least some performing arts, and psychology.
-The structure and rituals of Companions resemble that of religious orders, though it is unconfirmed if this is the case.
-Comments made by Inara suggest that she is displeased with alterations to the traditional training she underwent, which is resulting in less-experienced novices being introduced to certain aspects of the profession prematurely instead of when she feels they would be ready.
+The structure and rituals of Companion orders resemble those of religious orders, though it is unclear if there is a religious aspect.
+Comments made by Inara suggest that she is displeased with alterations to the traditional training she underwent, which is resulting in less experienced novices being introduced to certain aspects of the profession prematurely instead of when she feels they would be ready.

 Companions choose their own customers, and to be chosen by one is considered a great honor and status symbol, as those chosen must be both wealthy enough to afford a Companion's often steep price, and desirable enough to attract one.
 Companions may choose to become the permanent Companion of someone should they desire, and can have ungracious customers blacklisted and banned from any Companionship at their discretion.
 Inara has a number of frequent clients throughout the Allied worlds, and takes both male and female clients, although most of her clients are male.